 3. Embrace Good Advice

-Don’t miss my “10 Tips For Raising Outdoors-Loving Kids.”
+Don’t miss my popular “10 Tips For Raising Outdoors-Loving Kids.”

 4. Take the Kids Outside Often

 Both of my kids went on their first hike—in a front pack on my chest—within a few days after they were born.
 That was merely symbolic, of course.
 But those short walks were emblematic of the philosophy my wife and I embraced from the beginning of parenthood: Our kids would learn that getting outdoors together as a family is normal.

 We dragged the kids out camping, cross-country skiing, mountain biking, dayhiking and backpacking, paddling rivers and climbing (when they expressed an interest in the last one)—doing everything we liked to do with our kids, even though it often meant going much slower when the kids were little and involved much more work.
 Even at home, whenever we had to go somewhere in town within biking range, in reasonable weather, we biked there.

 If you want your children to share your passions, start them young and do it with them.

 Read all of this story and ALL stories at The Big Outside,